lhl4971/ml-safe-pipeline/README.md

 - Layers can only be composed if their input/output dimensions match
 - Shape mismatch errors are detected at compile time
 - No runtime shape checks are required

+## Part 2 — Model Lifecycle and States

+This part demonstrates how the type system enforces the **correct lifecycle** of a machine learning model:

+Untrained → Trained → Validated

+Invalid state transitions are rejected at compile time.

+---

+### Relevant Files

+**Core implementation**
+- `src/model.ml`
+  Model definition with phantom lifecycle states (`untrained`, `trained`, `validated`) and a typed API enforcing valid state transitions.

+- `src/layer.ml`
+  Used as the underlying, shape-safe architecture for the model.

+- `src/tensor.ml`
+  Provides the typed tensor interface required for prediction.

+- `src/shape_safe.ml`
+  Re-exports the model and related modules.

+---

+### Test / Example Files

+**Correct example (compiles successfully)**
+- `examples/lifecycle_good.ml`
+  Demonstrates a valid workflow: initialization → training → validation → prediction.

+**Incorrect examples (rejected at compile time)**

+- `examples/lifecycle_bad_untrained_predict.ml`
+  Attempts to perform prediction on an untrained model.

+- `examples/lifecycle_bad_double_train.ml`
+  Attempts to train a model that is already trained.

+- `examples/lifecycle_bad_validate_before_train.ml`
+  Attempts to validate a model before it has been trained.

+Each incorrect example fails with a type error, demonstrating that the lifecycle invariants are enforced statically.

+---

+### What Is Guaranteed

+- Prediction is impossible on untrained models
+- Training can only occur once without an explicit reset
+- Validation is only allowed after training
+- Invalid lifecycle transitions are rejected at compile time